 The 665 is the only one currently listed on Harmony's site but the 650 is identical (aside from color and number of devices each can control) and can often be found for less, especially refurbished.

-Unlike Harmony, Caavo includes an HDMI switch in addition to the remote.
+Unlike Harmony, Caavo Control Center includes an HDMI switch in addition to the smart remote.
 You plug your stuff into the switch and it handles the rest, including automatically recognizing your gear during setup.
 Caavo has its own voice control system and onscreen display to help you find stuff to watch, the clicker itself is simple and elegant and the remote finder is gold.
 Like the hub-based Harmonys below, Caavo doesn't require line of sight (the switch acts as the hub) and will also work with voice commands from Alexa and Google Home speakers.

 Now we're getting into big spending territory.
 The Elite's main draw over the Companion is its screen, and for most users it's just not worth it.
-The touchscreen makes it more versatile than cheaper models, especially for calling up favorite channels and Roku apps, and the full backlighting is great.
+The touch screen makes it more versatile than cheaper models, especially for calling up favorite channels and Roku apps, and the full backlighting is great.
 Unfortunately, both suck a lot of battery power so you (and your family) will need to remember to park the remote in its dock on the reg.

-Logitech's newest remote is its most voice-centric yet.
-Like the Caavo, you can use voice commands to control stuff by talking into the clicker, but unlike Caavo, the Express can talk back in Alexa's voice.
+Logitech's newest all-in-one remote control is its most voice-centric yet.
+Like the Caavo, you can use voice commands to control stuff by talking into the smart control, but unlike Caavo, the Express can talk back in Alexa's voice.
 It's like having a miniature Alexa speaker in your hand.
 After a couple months as my family's main remote I find myself wanting an actual power button -- you have to say "Turn on the TV" or "Watch Netflix" or even "Turn off the TV" to get stuff to happen -- but my main quibble is its high price.
 As Harmony's only remote with a finder function, however, this is still the one I'd get if money wasn't an object.